-A number of self-assessment exercises will be set in Week 6 with a deadline in Week 1 of Semester 2.
+A number of self-assessment exercises will be set in Week 6 with deadlines by Week 11 of (Semester 1).

 Resubmission of failed coursework as per 1st attempt.

 Students need to gain a summative mark of 50% in the class test and complete all formative assessments in order to pass the module.
 Students who fail the module at the first attempt will be re-examined during the August diet.
 This re-examination will consist entirely of coursework.